 In providing substance abuse counseling we start the process in our Denver and Aurora locations with an initial intake assessment whereby we evaluate the individual’s history, relationships, legal affairs, family of origin, and habits as they relate to their addiction.
 After the initial assessment, we tailor a treatment plan in accordance with the individual’s situation and needs.
 A treatment plan may include the involvement of support groups, family counseling or couples counseling.
 In substance abuse counseling we look at the whole spectrum including but not limited to:

 - Family and personal relationships

 - Coping tools

 - Relapse prevention: Learning the warnings signs to relapse.

 - Desires and cravings

-If you are in the Aurora area and feel you could benefit from alcohol or drug abuse counseling please the Colorado Center For Healing And Change today at (720) 204-8747 to set up your initial consultation.
+If you are in the Denver and Aurora, or surrounding areas and feel you could benefit from alcohol or drug abuse counseling please the Colorado Center For Healing And Change today at (720) 204-8747 to set up your initial consultation.
 Please note, in the situation of severe use or if you are needing court ordered treatment we will refer you to Creative Recovery Counseling and Consulting which is an ADAD approved Drug and Alcohol Center.